KaMatthes/Influenza_Bern/README.md

-# From pandemic to endemic: Spatial-temporal patterns of influenza incidence in a Swiss canton, 1918-1924
+# From pandemic to endemic: Spatial-temporal patterns of influenza-like-illness incidence in a Swiss canton, 1918-1924

 ## Paper